mindspore-ai/docs/install/mindspore_d_install_en.md

 # MindSpore Installation Guide

-This document describes how to quickly install MindSpore on an Ascend AI processor environment.
+This document describes how to quickly install MindSpore in an Ascend AI processor environment.

 <!-- TOC -->